hellobertrand/zxc/WHITEPAPER.md

 > **Design Note**: This format is designed for future extensibility.
 The dual-size architecture allows adding entropy coding (FSE/ANS) or bitpacking to any stream without breaking backward compatibility.

-### 5.5 Specific Header: GHI (High-Velocity)
+### 5.5 Specific Header: GHI (Generic High)
 (Present immediately after the Block Header and any optional Checksum)

-The **GHI** (General High-Velocity) block format is optimized for maximum decompression speed.
+The **GHI** (Generic High-Velocity) block format is optimized for maximum decompression speed.
 It uses a **packed 32-bit sequence** format that allows 4-byte aligned reads, reducing memory access latency and enabling efficient SIMD processing.

 **GHI Header (16 bytes):**